rcpch/rcpch-audit-engine/documentation/docs/development/documentation.md

 By default this image is running in a container at `localhost:8001` when you run the Docker dev setup using `s/docker-up` and it will auto-reload when you make changes to the source files in `documentation/docs`.

+!!! warning "IMPORTANT"
+    There are two ways to view the documentation site:

+    <https://localhost:8001> is served from the `mkdocs serve` command and **has auto-reload**, so is much more convenient for local development, you can instantly see changes made to the Markdown files in `documentation/docs`.

+    <https://e12.localhost/docs> is the built static HTML files, served through Caddy.
+This reflects how the documentation site works in the VPS environments. **There is no auto-reload**, so you have to manually run `docker compose restart mkdocs` to rebuild the static HTML files after making changes to the Markdown files in `documentation/docs`.

 ## How to edit content

-* Check out a **new local branch** on which to make the changes, with a **descriptive name**.
+* Generally any significant changes will need to be on a new Git branch, which by convention we name according to the 'slugified' title of the Issue that the changes resolve.
+Occasionally we will make small changes directly on the `development` branch, but this is not recommended.
 * Make changes to the Markdown files in the `documentation/docs` folder.
-* Ensure any new or renamed files are listed in the `nav` element within `mkdocs.yml` or they won't show up.
+* Ensure any new or renamed files are listed in the `nav` data structure within `mkdocs.yml` or they won't show up in the navigation.
-* Save and the changes.
+* Save and review the auto-reloaded site on <https://localhost:8001>.
-* The auto-reloaded site will show the changes.
 * Commit the changes.
 Try to keep commits tidy and 'atomic' - in that ideally a single commit should be one new or edited piece of content, not a whole raft of changes.
-This allows us to easily select which commits to include.
+This allows us to easily select which commits to include, and makes reviewing PRs easier.

 ## Reference guides